TaabeerMurtaza/Demo/README.md

 # Demo
-For my personal practice, do not download
+NOTE: This project is for my personal practice, you may not find it very useful.

 There are 2 files in this project, one contains vendor folder which holds every third party library/package installed while the second zip file has rest of the folders.

 To run the project: